Filter, Rewrite, and Scraper Rules

 rule1,rule2

-When an article contains only an extract of the content, you could fetch the original web page and apply a set of rules to get relevant contents.
+When an article contains only an extract of the content, you can fetch the original web page and apply a set of rules to get relevant content.

 CSS Selector | Description |